MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Creating-.NET-and-COM-Objects--New-Object-.md

 $ie = New-Object -ComObject InternetExplorer.Application
 ```

 This command starts Internet Explorer, but doesn't make it visible.
-If you type Get-Process, you can
+If you type `Get-Process`, you can
-see that a process named iexplore is running.
+see that a process named `iexplore` is running.
 In fact, if you exit PowerShell, the process will
 continue to run.
-You must reboot the computer or use a tool like Task Manager to end the iexplore
+You must reboot the computer or use a tool like Task Manager to end the `iexplore`
 process.

 > [!NOTE]